salesforcecli/plugin-data/messages/data.export.resume.md

 # summary

-Summary of a command.
+Resume a bulk export job that you previously started

 # description

-More information about a command.
-Don't repeat the summary.
+This command uses the job ID returned by the `sf data export bulk` command or the most recently-run bulk export job.

-# flags.bulk-query-id.summary
+# flags.job-id.summary

-Job ID of the bulk query.
+Job ID of the bulk export.

 # flags.use-most-recent.summary

-Use the most recent bulk query ID from cache.
+Use the most recent bulk export ID from cache.

 # examples

+- Resume a bulk export job from your default org using an ID:

-- <%= config.bin %> <%= command.id %>
+  sf <%= command.id %> --job-id 750xx000000005sAAA

+- Resume the most recently run bulk export job for an org with alias my-scratch:

+  sf data export resume --use-most-recent --target-org my-scratch